openmrs/openmrs-core/README.md

 OpenMRS is a patient-based medical record system focusing on giving providers a free customizable electronic medical record system (EMR).

-The mission of OpenMRS is to improve health care delivery in resource-constrained environments by coordinating a global community that creates a robust, scalable, user-driven, open source medical record system platform.
+The mission of OpenMRS is to improve health care delivery in resource-constrained environments by coordinating a global community that creates a robust, scalable, user-driven, open-source medical record system platform.

 #### Table of Contents